 I have been a licensed massage therapist since 2006, and I have over 2000 hours of clinical training in the massage and yoga arts.
-I also have a Master’s in Literature, and I am an avid believer in the healing power of reading, writing, and storytelling.
+I also have a Master’s in Literature, and I believe in the healing power of reading, writing, and storytelling.

 I began my bodywork journey as a “myoskeletal mechanic” trained in structural integration, which is a type of manual therapy that focuses on the fascia, or connective tissue, of the body.
 Through visual and functional assessment, I would identify points of weakness, tension, and compensation, and I would “realign” these imbalances through deep tissue massage.
 Clients would leave our sessions feeling better and more balanced, but more often than not, the results were short-lived.
 This was very good for business—I had wait-list of returning clientele that went on for months—but deep down, I suspected something was wrong with an approach that creates dependence instead of independence.
 I wanted to help people heal, and I knew there had to be a better way.